chef-boneyard/chef-web-docs-2016/chef_master/source/server_manage_clients.rst

 =====================================================
-Manage Clients
+Manage Keys
 =====================================================

 .. note:: This topic is about using the |chef manage| add-on to manage cookbooks in |chef server oec|.

 |api client description|

+Use the |chef manage| web user interface to create a key, and then set the permissions for that key, or to delete a key.

-Manage Clients
+Manage Keys
 =====================================================
-Clients can be managed from the |chef manage| web user interface.
+Keys can be managed from the |chef manage| web user interface.

 Add
 -----------------------------------------------------